 Pregnancy Prevention Program

 Syracuse and Onondaga County have a significant teen pregnancy problem.
 Teen pregnancy rates per 1,000 are some of the highest in Upstate New York.
-High rates of pregnancy among teens in the City of Syracuse contribute decidedly to the rate of unplanned pregnancies in Onondaga County.
+High rates of pregnancy among teens in the City of Syracuse contribute decidedly to the rate of unintended pregnancies in Onondaga County.

 Syracuse teen birth rates were twice that of Onondaga county teens overall with teen pregnancy rates ranging from 42.3 per 1,000 for the County to 107.7 per 1,000 in the City of Syracuse.
 Although Blacks and Hispanics represent less than 25% of the County’s population, they have significantly higher rates of pregnancy.

 • 65.6 - Black